speciationgenomics/speciationgenomics.github.io/_pages/awk.md

 awk 'NR%20==0' cichlids.imiss

 # awk can be used like grep to select all lines with a specific word such as "TI" which is found in five sample names.
-awk '/TI/' cichlids.imiss
+awk '/Sa/' cichlids.imiss
 # this gives the same output as
-grep "TI" cichlids.imiss
+grep "Sa" cichlids.imiss

 # Let's use awk for something else that grep cannot do
 # Get all samples with more than 1% missing data
 # note: $5 means fifth column
 awk '$5>0.01' cichlids.imiss

-# you can can also combine the previous codes to select only lines with TI with more than 1% missing data
+# you can can also combine the previous codes to select only lines with Sa with more than 1% missing data
-awk '/TI/ $5>0.01' cichlids.imiss
+awk '/Sa/ && $5>0.01' cichlids.imiss

 ```